Conserve endangered

 What is my role?

-You will play an integral role within the small team (generally around 20 other volunteers) where you will be involved in many varied activities.
+You will play an integral role within the team (generally between 20 and 30 other volunteers) where you will be involved in many varied activities.
 You will gain valuable research experience, increase your knowledge in wildlife conservation and develop your interpersonal skills while exploring new places, experiencing a new culture and making lifetime friends.
 Most importantly, you’ll be helping to save the sea turtles of Kefalonia from extinction.

 Beach patrols - During nesting season (May to middle of August), you will spend most mornings at sunrise walking the beaches to identify and record fresh sea turtle tracks and nests.
 All nesting attempts are recorded and successful nests are marked and protected.
 On a regular basis you will also patrol the beaches during the night looking for turtles coming ashore to nest – there is nothing more spectacular than the sight of a large loggerhead turtle making its way up the beach!